rakons/fw-nrfconnect-nrf/doc/nrf/libraries/others/event_manager_proxy.rst

 The Event Manager proxy is a library that passes events between cores.
 It connects two different instances on different cores passing registered messages using IPC Service.

+See the :ref:`event_manager_proxy_sample` sample for and exaple how to use the library.

 Configuration
 *************